1000+

 Employee costs form an integral part of the liabilities of a manufacturing company.
 If you can reduce these costs without affecting the output quality through training or a better work assignment, you can greatly improve your balance sheet.

-When you have a lot of inventory in place, you always carry the risk of getting lost, obsolete, or damaged.
+When you have a lot of inventory in place, you always carry the risk of losing or damaging the materials.
 Keep only the exact inventory you require with a quick inventory backup in case of excess demand.
 This way, your inventory becomes a cash-generating asset rather than an unused inventory.

 Utilities such as water, sewer, phone and internet, electricity, etc., add to a manufacturing company’s liabilities.
 Eliminating the less useful or required ones or reducing the excessive usage of utilities can positively boost the balance sheet.